 - Ordinarily, courses beyond the 100-level have prerequisites.

 - Special numbers or sequences of numbers are assigned to certain categories of courses as follows: Senior Seminar: 450, 451, 452, 453, 455, 456, 485; Independent Study: 499

 The Curriculum Degree Requirements:

-The maximum number of one-credit courses from the performing and fine arts that a student may take for credit and be applied toward the 40-course graduation requirement is 12.
+The maximum number of one-credit courses from the performing and fine arts that may be applied toward the graduation requirements is 12.
 To graduate, each student must also satisfy the following:

 - Achieve a minimum cumulative grade point average of 2.00 for all courses presented for the degree.